semodi/semodi.github.io/_pages/nyc_neighborhood.md

 The clear winners are Brooklyn and the Bronx, followed by Manhattan and Queens in last place.

-What is every Boroughs strongest asset?
+What is every boroughs strongest asset?
 Looking only at Pareto optimal neighborhoods, one can calculate average value for every metric.
 For visualization purposes, I have normalized every metric to lie between zero and one, with zero being "worst" and one meaning "best".

 {% include pareto_radial.html %}